-A rack-mounted Pentium computer provides the operator interface and performs the real-time data processing and archiving for the GI-Eye system.
-The host computer is also configured to run the GI-View software to enable data processing in the field if desired.
+A Pentium computer is used to provide the GI-Eye operator interface and perform the real-time data processing and data archiving for the GI-Eye system The GI-Eye sensor data can either be recorded for post-test analysis, or relayed in real-time to a remote site for data analysis.
+DGPS corrections can either be applied in real-time to correct for GPS errors, or can be applied post-test when analyzing the video data.
 The GI-Eye performance specification and physical characteristics are listed in Table 2 at the end of this paper.

-GI-LOCATE TARGETING ALGORITHM
+GI-VIEW TARGETING ALGORITHM